nicfit/bubbleapp/readme.md

 ### [Form](./examples/form/main.go)

 Using [huh](https://github.com/charmbracelet/huh) for form rendering.
+Perhaps a native BubbleApp form will be created in the future for easier composability.

 ```go
 var loginForm = huh.NewForm(